 - Tae Kwon Door: Elmer is chasing Bugs when Bugs zooms out the front door and then shuts it.
 Elmer's head goes right through the door.

-- Wounded Gazelle Gambit: Bugs grags the Dead End Kid by the arm to scold him, but the kid cries that "the bad man bwoke my widdle arm!" and his family appears, all towering thugs with shotguns.
+- Bugs grags the Dead End Kid by the arm to scold him, but the kid cries that "the bad wabbit bwoke my widdle arm!" and his family appears, all towering thugs with shotguns.
 Bugs then excuses himself and flees from a hail of bullets.